bitcointranscripts/bitcointranscripts/wasabi/research-club/checking-bitcoin-balances-privately.md

 Speaker 1: 01:24:33

 Yeah, so that's a great point.
-So I know I'm kind of more familiar, I have been in cryptography, but not crypto.
+So I have been in cryptography, but not crypto.
 I was really into Bitcoin in like 2015, I TA'd our class and then I totally checked out.
 Yeah, so I'm a little unfamiliar, but what kind of metadata, what kind of like data do block explorers provide about an address that is kind of that global state.
 So I can think of, in the kind of Ethereum version, I can think of some NFT thing pull up some image or there's like that kind of data.